 Varithena® uses a proprietary foamed sclerosant with carbon dioxide to treat all forms of venous insufficiency and varicose veins.
 At Goldman Vein Institute in Jupiter and Wellington, Florida, board-certified vein and vascular specialists Saluja Varghese-Goldman, MD, RVT, RPVI, Alexander Goldman, MD RVT, RPVI, and the caring team use Varithena on-site to treat people of all ages.
 To schedule an appointment, call the office nearest you or book online today.

 Varithena® is an FDA-approved prescription medication used to treat varicose veins.
-Specifically, Varithena treats varicose veins that form due to problems with the great saphenous vein (GSV) and the small saphenous vein.
+Specifically, Varithena treats varicose veins that form due to reflux in the great saphenous vein (GSV) and the small saphenous vein.